oucxlw/Real-time-single-channel-deep-neural-network-based-speech-enhancement/README.md

 ## Overview

-This GitHub repository provides for Deep Neural Network based Single Microphone Speech Enhancement on edge devices (iPhone).
+This GitHub repository provides the training code for Deep Neural Network based Single Microphone Speech Enhancement on edge devices (iPhone).
 The example app provided here is for hearing improvement studies.
 > **Abstract:** In this paper, we present a deep neural network architecture comprising of both convolutional neural network (CNN) and recurrent neural network (RNN) layers for real-time singlechannel speech enhancement (SE).
 The proposed neural network model focuses on enhancing the noisy speech magnitude spectrum on a frame-by-frame process.
 The developed model is implemented on the smartphone (edge device), to demonstrate the real-time usability of the proposed method.
 Perceptual evaluation of speech quality (PESQ) and short-time objective intelligibility (STOI) test results are used to compare the proposed algorithm to previously published conventional and deep learning-based SE methods.
 Subjective ratings show the performance improvement of the proposed model over the other baseline SE methods.

 You can find the manuscript for this GitHub repository : https://isca-speech.org/archive/Interspeech_2020/pdfs/1901.pdf